 A School for Las Victorias - Project Details

-Meet Marisol.
-She lives in Las Victorias, a small Maya village in north-central Guatemala.
-Along with their neighbors, Marisol and her family dream of a new school where the children can prepare for a better future.
+Meet the children of Las Victorias.
+They live in a small Maya village in north-central Guatemala.
+The families of Las Victorias dream of a new school where the children can prepare for a better future.